resouer/nise_bosh/README.md

     sudo PATH=$PATH bundle exec ./bin/nise-bosh ~/cf-release ~/deploy.conf dea_next

+### Initialize the environment (optional)

+You need to install and create required apt packages and users on your environemnt to execute certain job processes from cf-release.
+The original BOSH sets up the environment using a stemcell, but Nise-BOSH does not support it.
+You can simulate a stemcell-like environment on your server by executing the `bin/init` script.

+    sudo ./bin/init

+This script runs the minimal (sometimes insufficient) commands extracted from the stemcell-builder stages.

+### Create stemcell_base.tar.gz (optional)

+Some packages require `/var/vcap/stemcell_base.tar.gz` file to create Warden containers.
+You can create the file by executing the `bin/gen-stemcell` script.

+    sudo ./bin/gen-stemcell

 ### Launch processes

 Once instllation is complete, you can launch job processes by `run-job` command.